will-afs/IML/README.md

 Refer to the documentation and to the files :
 - "src/transitory_regimes_correction.ipynb" (working),
 - "src/data_aggregation.ipynb" (working),
-- angle_correction.ipynb (not working - the resolution of the equation to find angle theta (see the project documentation) does not converge)
+- "src/angle_correction.ipynb" (not working - the resolution of the equation to find angle theta (see the project documentation) does not converge)

 ## ML alogorithm trained from the datasets